Skip Foreman, our new Triad sports editor, has been covering NC for more than four decades

 People are also reading…

-After attending the University of North Carolina, he worked in Chapel Hill as a radio news and sports reporter and anchor for WCHL-AM, at the time the flagship of the Tar Heel Sports Network.
+After attending the University of North Carolina, he worked in Chapel Hill as a radio news and sports reporter and anchor for WCHL AM, at that time the flagship for the Tar Heel Sports Network.

 In 2006, Foreman became a general assignment news reporter in North Carolina and South Carolina, later adding Delaware, Maryland and Virginia.